maxstralin/SimplePaginator/README.md

 A very simple pagination library that takes an `IQueryable<T>` and returns a paginated result.
 Can be used both as extension methods or through DI.

-For MongoDb, install `SimplePagination.MongoDb`, which enables better pagination for `IMongoQueryable<T>`.
+For MongoDb, install [SimplePagination.MongoDb](https://github.com/maxstralin/SimplePaginator.MongoDb), which enables better pagination for `IMongoQueryable<T>`.

 ## Installation